QodotPlugin/qodotplugin.github.io/docs/beginner's-guide-to-qodot/building-maps.md

 ![](../../images/install-final.png)

+Note
+{: .label .label-blue }
-**Note:** If you don’t see QodotMap in your nodes list, make sure you have enabled Qodot in the Project → Project Settings -> Plugin window.
+If you don’t see QodotMap in your nodes list, make sure you have enabled Qodot in the Project → Project Settings -> Plugin window.

 If you want to display textures on your map geometry, you'll need to connect your Godot project to Trenchbroom with a .cfg, as shown in the [Applying Textures](applying-textures.md).